run-llama/llama_index/docs/module_guides/loading/node_parsers/root.md

 from llama_index.node_parser import SentenceWindowNodeParser

 node_parser = SentenceWindowNodeParser.from_defaults(
     # how many sentences on either side to capture
     window_size=3,
     # the metadata key that holds the window of surrounding sentences
     window_metadata_key="window",
     # the metadata key that holds the original sentence
-  original_text_metadata_key="original_sentence"
+    original_text_metadata_key="original_sentence",
 )
 ```